 - Stash Extra Money Aside Each Month.
 Create a timeline and set aside a certain amount of money each month until you have a month’s worth of expenses saved.
 For example, let’s say your expenses are $3,000 per month and you want to switch to a zero-based budget in six months.
 You’ll need to save $500 each month before you have a whole month’s worth of expenses.

 - Use Your Savings.
 If you have a full month’s worth of savings already, tap it to break the paycheck to paycheck cycle early.
 That’s what I did.
 Although it caused some stress at first due to my lower bank balance, I was able to quickly make up the amount I took out to get a month ahead.

 2. Allows You to See What You’re Spending

-In the lead up to switching to a zero-based budget, track all of your expenses for a few months.
+In the lead up to switching to a zero-based budget, track all of your expenses for a few months or review your expenses from the last year.
 This part of the process can be eye-opening.
 For example, I found out that I was spending hundreds more on groceries per month than I had budgeted, mostly over the course of trips to the supermarket to “pick up one thing.”

 Once you see where your money is going, you can cut back in certain categories or spend more in other categories to help you pay down debt or save more.

 The biggest benefit of zero-based budgeting is that it completely changes your connection to money.
 I used to stress out about my finances even though I have savings and my only debts were federal student loans.
 Since I’ve changed my way of budgeting, I now see the bigger picture financially.